bingzer/DbQuery/README.md

 DbQuery
 ==============

-SQLite Query API for Android.
+DbQuery is a lightweight and flexible SQLite Query API for Android.
 See code for concept.
-DbQuery provides a new and simpler way to query data.
+DbQuery provides a new and simpler way to query data by minimizing the need to write SQL string inside the code.

 Still a work in progress